A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Fault-Tolerant Computation With Twists

 Here, we detail how to measure arbitrary $\Gamma_F P_B$, all of which will be some product of string operators.
 We distinguish between two types of string operator, with arbitrary $\Gamma_F P_B$ operators being products of multiple instances of these two types.
-With all twists confined to the bulk of the code, define closed string operators as those that encircle some number of twists, and open string operators as those that terminate on the boundaries associated with two twists.
-We describe the measurement of open string operators first, then move on to closed string operators.
+Define fermionic string operators as those that terminate on the odd-length boundaries associated with two fermionic twists, and bosonic string operators as simply products of bosonic logical operators (thus they are simply of the form $P_B$).
+The latter will either encircle some number of twists or alternatively terminate at a boundary of even length.
+Hence only fermionic string operators have a non-trivial action on FT qubits.
+We describe the measurement of fermionic string operators first, then move on to bosonic string operators.
 We describe how to measure arbitrary products of these two types in Appendix~\ref{app:Measurement_Details}.